Tosin Abasi: Background

 Tosin Abasi was born in Washington D.C. to Nigerian immigrants to the United States.
 His brother, Abdul Abasi, is a former drill sergeant in the United States military and is currently a fashion designer.

 Abasi is a mainly self-taught guitarist.
 He first picked up a guitar at his friend's house, simply strumming it and making up basic licks on the spot.
 At this time, he was being exposed to some music through learning the clarinet in elementary school.
 He later began to rent hair metal guitarists' instructional video tapes from his local music store, saying that some "were videos you did not want to be caught watching" due to the profane nature of hair metal videos.

 Abasi said that when he decided to learn the guitar, his father was "totally liberal about the whole thing and encouraging and proud" and in fact, bought him his first guitar.
 However his mother initially held a more conservative outlook.
 Tosin said in an interview, "My mom definitely represents more of the traditional immigrant mentality of education and conventional channels being way more important than a creative endeavor".

 Early career

-He was the guitarist for the Silver Spring, Maryland-based metal band PSI before moving on to join the technical metalcore band Reflux in the early to mid-2000s, which also featured Evan Brewer (Fallujah, formerly of The Faceless, Animosity and Entheos) and Ash Avildsen (CEO of Sumerian Records).
+He was the guitarist for the Silver Spring, Maryland-based metal band PSI before moving on to join the technical metalcore band Reflux in the early to mid-2000s, which also featured Evan Brewer (Fallujah, formerly of The Faceless, Animosity and Entheos), Ash Avildsen (CEO of Sumerian Records), Stephen Clifford of Circa Survive and co-founder John Mehoves.
+Reflux released one full length album “The Illusion of Democracy” in 2004 and a self-titled EP in 2002.
 During a Reflux show, Prosthetic Records noticed his skill and offered him a record deal as a solo artist.
 At first, he refused, saying he didn't feel comfortable with his skill level to write his own record.
 Afterwards, Abasi enrolled at the Atlanta Institute of Music and Media, a for-profit college.
 After graduating, he contacted Prosthetic Records asking if the offer still held.
 He then formed his "solo" project, Animals as Leaders, the name loosely being derived from the book Ishmael.